raider773/model-properati-regression/README.md

 ![image](https://user-images.githubusercontent.com/70241561/118368493-a7273680-b578-11eb-89ea-6feecc8b6432.png)

 We can see the distribution of my target variable here.
 There is a pretty notorious outlier.
-I'll use trees as a model so it doesn't affect the training that much.\
+I'll use trees as a model so it doesn't affect the training that much.
-Also the distribution is a gaussean, more or less, so thats a positive point for me.
+Also the distribution is a gaussean, more or less.